xuehangsong/archived_codes_for_sfa_modeling/README.md

 These are the codes I developed for SBR_SFA projects before FY2019.
 The repo is not only about setting up PFLOTRAN in different ways, there are more components related to geostatistics, data assimilation, and quite a lot of postprocessing codes.
-I learned recently from the EM related projects that "You did nothing unless you documented what you did".
+I learned recently from the EM related projects that "**You did nothing unless you documented what you did**".
 That's true. lol.
-Most of these codes were written using R. Since then, I switched more towards Python.
-The R codes become legacy to me.
+Most of the early codes were written using R. I switched more towards Python in the middle.
+The R codes gradully become legacy to me.
 However, I believe it can still be useful for others.
+There're also a lot of Fortran, Matlab, Shell scipts.

 ## What were these codes used for?